hamishwillee/dronecode_csd_dsk/en/test/README.md

 You can use `avahi-browse` to see the list of connected cameras and the details of their RTSP stream (hostname, address, port, etc).

-The command (and example output) are shown below:
+The command (and some typical example output) are shown below:
 ```
 $ avahi-browse -r _rtsp._udp